0U7L13R/Pwnagotchi/README.md

 This is my personal documentation for building and running my own Pwnagotchi, the hardware I used, how I set it up, which plugins I added, and what I learned along the way.

-First, I recomend learning how handshakes in the WPA/WPA2 protocol work, which I explain [here](WifiHandshakes.md).
+First, I recomend learning how handshakes in the WPA/WPA2 protocol work, which I attempt to explain [here](WifiHandshakes.md).

 ![alt text](images/Build.jpg)